danielfett/draft-dpop/main.md

 Figure: Access Token Response {#token-response}

-The example response in (#token-response) included a refresh token, which the client can use to obtain a new access token when the the previous one expires.
+The example response in (#token-response) included a refresh token, which the client can use to obtain a new access token when the previous one expires.
-Refreshing an access token is a token request using the `refresh_token` grant type made to the the authorization server's token endpoint.
+Refreshing an access token is a token request using the `refresh_token` grant type made to the authorization server's token endpoint.
 As with all access token requests, the client makes it a DPoP request by including a DPoP proof, which is shown in the (#token-request-rt) example (extra line breaks and whitespace for display purposes only).